 Get a lot of them.
 Some seasons it might get really busy.
 And you can’t speed up the time it takes for a battery to charge fully.
 So having plenty of spares helps you a lot.

 Usually, one battery is enough to get through a (half-)day of shooting.
-Though, that really depends on how heavy you are spraying with your camera.
+However, that really depends on how heavy you are spraying with your camera.
 It’s also different if you use two cameras at the same time.
+And what type of camera you use.

 Memory cards are something you should not cheap out on too.
 Both in quality and in quantity.
 Remember, your expensive camera is cool and all, but it needs a good card to save those awesome pictures.

-Get a system to organize your cards, so you know which ones are empty and full at a glance.
-I have a wallet to keep them in, and depending if the logo is facing inwards or outwards I know if it’s okay to use the card or not.
+Get a system to organize your cards so you know which ones are empty and full at a glance.
+I keep them in a wallet by caruba, and depending on whether the logo is facing inwards or outwards, I know if it’s okay to use the card or not.

 Settings for event photography